 Hydrometer for beer – A hydrometer is a handy tool that measures the amount of dissolved sugars in water.
 You’ll use this tool to measure the original gravity of your wort to get the estimated amount of alcohol that your wort can produce.
 Once your homebrew is fermented, you’ll then measure the final gravity of your beer to use in the ABV formula (OG – FG) x 131 = ABV.

 Strainer – The strainer can is used for many different steps in the home brewing process, especially when extract brewing.
 Straining the hops out of the wort, pulling out the grains from the wort and more.
-I would pick up a stainless steel strainer with two layers of mesh.
+Do yourself a service and pick up a stainless steel strainer with two layers of mesh.

 Funnel – Depending on how you’re brewing your beer, a funnel is sometimes used to transfer the wort to the fermentation tank.
 If you’re going this route, make sure the funnel is nice and wide but still small enough to fit in your carboy.
 The last thing we want is your wasting your precious brew so please get one of these.

 Food Grade Sanitizer – I cannot stress how important it is to clean and sanitize absolutely everything that you will be using to brew your beer including kettles, spoons, carboys, strainers, etc. Even a keg if you have one.
 The whole system!
 I recommend using a no-rinse cleaner like Easy Clean from LD Carlson Company in combination with Star San no-rinse sanitizer.
 The no-rinse feature of these cleaners and sanitizers come in really handy when trying to clean carboys and other hard to clean fermenters.